Divorce Financial Settlement – What Is It and Who Gets What?

 There are various ways of splitting your assets, such as lump-sum payments to one spouse, offsetting a pension against other assets of the same value, and agreements on maintenance payments for both a spouse and children.

-Scenario 2) Applying to the court for a financial settlement if there’s no agreement
+How do I apply for a financial settlement if there’s no agreement?

 Sometimes, even involving a mediator may not solve the issue.